Actions performed in the internal plane of consciousness are called. Mental actions. What will we do with the received material?

 The question of the relationship between “behavior” and “activity” is difficult.
 Some authors use them interchangeably.

-Others, as opposite in their meaning, explaining the active nature of the activity, and reactive - behavior (reaction to action).
+Others, as opposite in meaning, explain the active nature of the activity, and the reactive nature of behavior (reaction to action).

 Behavior is an external manifestation of mental action (internal).
-The higher the development of a living being, the more stereotyped behavior is replaced by acquired one.
+The higher the development of a living being, the more stereotypical behavior is replaced by acquired behavior.

-The unit of behavior is an act that expresses the position of a person (morality, values, attitudes), and a person is formed in actions.
+The unit of behavior is an act that expresses the position of the individual (morality, values, attitudes), and the personality is formed in actions.

-An act is an action that a person performs, realizing its significance for other people, that is, realizing the social meaning.
-Without social meaning, it's just action.
+An act is an action that a person performs realizing its meaning for other people, that is, realizing the social meaning.
+Without social meaning, it is just an action.

 Activities and behavior characterize a person: